 There is a long tradition of calculating the homology of mapping class groups of surfaces.
-Most notably, Arnold [Arn69] calculated the homology of the pure braid groups; Harer [Har85] proved that mapping class groups satisfy homological stability under various surface operations; Madsen and Weiss [MW07] calculated the stable homology of mapping class groups, in particular confirming the Mumford conjecture [Mum83].
-More recently, there has been a wave of interest in studying big mapping class groups (mapping class groups of infinite-type surfaces); see [AV20] and reference therein for more information.
-However, there are so far relatively few studies of the homology of big mapping class groups.
-The articles [CC21, APV20, Dom, MT, Vla21] deal with H_1 in a very general setting and [CC21] calculates H_2 for the mapping class group of the Cantor tree surface.
-But to the best of our knowledge, there are no calculations so far of the homology of big mapping class groups in any degree greater than 2.
+Most notably, Arnold [Arn69] calculated the homology of the pure braid groups; Harer [Har85] proved that the mapping class groups of compact, connected, orientable surfaces satisfy homological stability under various surface operations; Madsen and Weiss [MW07] calculated the stable homology of the mapping class groups of compact, connected, orientable surfaces, in particular confirming the Mumford conjecture [Mum83].